-April is a month full of color, festivals and lots of things to see and do in London.
-After the harsh winters in the United Kingdom, people welcome the spring weather and the parks and streets of the English capital are full of life.
+April is a month full of color, parties and lots of things to see and do in London.
+After the harsh winters in the UK, people welcome the spring weather and the parks and streets of the English capital are full of life.
 The fourth month of the year also coincides with several of the most important events and festivals such as Easter or the festivities of the patron saint of England, St. George.

 Sport also takes center stage.
-April is the month chosen for two of the major sporting events of the year: the London Marathon and the historic Oxford versus Cambridge regatta.
+April is the month chosen for two of the biggest sporting events of the year: the London Marathon and the historic Oxford versus Cambridge regatta.
+I also propose a great climbing plan.

-The arrival of good weather also opens up the possibility of doing activities that would be unfeasible in the cold and rainy winter.
-For example, enjoy the famous and traditional five o'clock tea on a terrace or sail the Thames on one of its dinner cruises.
+The arrival of good weather also opens the possibility of doing activities that with the cold and rain of winter are unfeasible.
+For example, enjoy the famous and traditional five o'clock tea on a terrace or sail along the Thames on one of its dinner cruises.
 If you want to know what to do and what to see in London in April I share with you the best options below.

-1. Experience Easter Week firsthand with live theater at Trafalgar Square
+3. Experience Easter in first person with live theater in Trafalgar Square

 In most western countries Easter is one of the most important celebrations and England is no exception.
 This week is one of the biggest festive periods of the year in London so Londoners take to the streets.
 Although in essence it is celebrated the same as in Spain there are some differences.